 The City and Canary Wharf are places for business to business dealing.
 High value and they involve the banks, legal and other financial services

 It is these 8 areas of London that make London special.
-From the Feng Shui perspective, they receive more Energy.
-There is no better way to end this post by this quote
+From the Feng Shui perspective, they receive more energy.
+There is no better way to end this post by quoting Samuel Johnson:

 Post researched and written by Dr Michael Oon

-Credits: The images used in this post were from https://stocksnap.io/.
+Credits: The first and last images in this post were from https://stocksnap.io/.
 Their generosity is greatly appreciated.